About Us

 During the course of Ray’s restoration work, he was contacted by the National Park Service’s chief maritime historian, James Delgado.
 He later wrote that the Mattie and Mercantile were “some of the finest ship restorations I’ve ever seen.”
 Shortly afterward, Ray’s two schooners were among the first to be designated as National Historic Landmarks.

-Captain Ray and Ann Williamson have been operating Maine Windjammer Cruises now for thirty nine years.
+Captain Ray and Ann Williamson have been operating Maine Windjammer Cruises now for forty years.
 Looking ahead to their eventual retirement, in 2021 they purchased another small vessel they had long observed and admired as she sailed around Penobscot Bay.
 Now called Swift, after the company’s founder, this new boat had been designed by a well-known naval architect for use as a private yacht.

 Ray and Ann began fitting her out as a six-passenger luxury schooner.
 Her first sailing season under Captain Ray’s command was in 2023.
 They are looking forward to “Keeping the Tradition Alive” for many more seasons, and to welcoming a new generation of passengers as well as those who return year after year.